Skip to content

 """Orchestrator for graph database operations.

-GraphEngine coordinates schema inference, pattern creation, schema definition,
+GraphEngine coordinates schema inference, connector creation, schema definition,

 and data ingestion, providing a unified interface for working with graph databases.